-Manuscript pages from How I Wrote Certain of My Books, the 1935 posthumously published key text for understanding Roussel's writing technique (or the artists work), are on view for the first time here.
-A set of photographs taken by Raymond Roussel throughout his lifetime are here printed for the first time.
+Manuscript pages from How I Wrote Certain of My Books, the 1935 posthumously published key text for understanding Roussel's writing technique (or the author's work), are on view for the first time in this exhibition as well as a set of photographs taken by Raymond Roussel throughout his lifetime.
 They show the Roussel family at home, on holiday, in private and social situations.
 These photos evince Roussels obsession with scrutinizing minor, trivial details.